Load line (watercraft)

-The waterline is the line where the hull of a ship meets the surface of the water.
-Specifically, it is also the name of a special marking, also known as an international load line, Plimsoll line and water line (positioned amidships), that indicates the draft of the ship and the legal limit to which a ship may be loaded for specific water types and temperatures in order to safely maintain buoyancy, particularly with regard to the hazard of waves that may arise.
+The load line, also known as Plimsoll line, indicates the legal limit to which a ship may be loaded for specific water types and temperatures in order to safely maintain buoyancy, particularly with regard to the hazard of waves.
+The load line is a waterline that corresponds to the maximum draft of the ship, thus yet another name, load waterline.
 Varying water temperatures will affect a ship's draft, because warm water is less dense than cold water, providing less buoyancy.
-In the same way, fresh water is less dense than salinated or seawater with a similar lessening effect upon buoyancy.
+In the same way, fresh water is less dense than salinated or seawater, with a similar lessening effect upon buoyancy.
+The rules for international load lines are defined by the International Convention on Load Lines from 1966.
+For inland water transport regional, national or local rules apply.

-For vessels with displacement hulls, the hull speed is defined by, among other things, the waterline length.
-In a sailing boat, the waterline length can change significantly as the boat heels, and can dynamically affect the speed of the boat.

-A waterline can also refer to any line on a ship's hull that is parallel to the water's surface when the ship is afloat in a level trimmed position.
-Hence, waterlines are a class of "ships lines" used to denote the shape of a hull in naval architecture lines plans.